National Association of Hispanic Nurses: History

 The National Association of Hispanic Nurses (NAHN) was founded in 1975 by Ildaura Murillo-Rohde.
 The year before, at an American Nurses Association meeting, a group of Hispanic nurses had met regarding the feasibility of establishing an ANA Hispanic caucus.
 Though they did not affiliate with ANA, the group established the National Association of Spanish-Speaking Spanish-Surnamed Nurses (NASSSN) in 1976.
 Murillo-Rohde incorporated NASSSN in Washington State in 1977 where, at that time, she was employed as Associate Dean of the School of Nursing at the University of Washington in Seattle.
+“I saw that I was the only Hispanic nurse who was going to Washington to work with the federal government, review research and educational grants…there was nobody else.
+I looked behind me and thought: ‘Where are my people?’ -Dr. Ildaura Murillo-Rhode.

 The group was renamed as the National Association of Hispanic Nurses in 1979.
 NAHN launched its official professional peer-reviewed publication, Hispanic Health Care International (HHCI) at the 27th Annual Conference held July 2002 in Miami, Florida.
 It was initially published by Springer Publishing, but is now published by SAGE Publishing since 2016.
-HHCI is a bilingual journal (English and Spanish) and is published four times a year.
+HHCI is a bilingual journal (English and Spanish) and is quarterly.

+Mission

+NAHN defines its mission as: “committed to advancing the health in Hispanic communities and to lead, promote and advocate the educational, professional, and leadership opportunities for Hispanic nurses.”

 Leadership

 National

-Leadership at the National Association of Hispanic Nurses consists of: an Executive Board including a President, President-Elect, Immediate Past-President, Treasurer, and Secretary, the Board of Directors including the Executive Board plus five Board Members, and an Executive Director.
+Leadership at the National Association of Hispanic Nurses consists of: an executive board including a President, President-Elect, Immediate Past-President, Treasurer, and Secretary, the Board of Directors including the executive board plus five board members, and an executive director.